DJCordhose/llm-ops/README.md

     * characters
     * words
     * bullet points
+* probably displayed in a (Grafana) Dashboard

+### Ground Truthn (gt / y)
-* ground truth a problem
+* problem for both online and offline evaluation
+* how to get?
+  * initial evaluation phase collecting gt for every prediction
-  * how to get? might have to force user entry for a larger sample (faking a red traffic sign)
+  * force user entry for a larger sample (faking a red traffic sign) when in production
 * how to compare y and y_hat?
 * some (!) metrics work without gt
-* probably displayed in a (Grafana) Dashboard

 ### Drift detection
 * offline evaluation can be basis for drift detection